mahrukh1522/Scholarship-Finder-Chatbot/README.md

-#🎓 AI Scholarship Finder Chatbot
+# 🎓 AI Scholarship Finder Chatbot  <!-- Project Title -->

-#📌 Overview
+📌 Overview  <!-- Short description of project -->

 This project is an AI-based Scholarship Finder Chatbot built using Python and Streamlit.
 It helps students discover scholarships, eligibility criteria, and application guidance using scraped and structured online data.